aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md

 <center><img src="img/cloud9_preview.png" width="80%"/> </center><br/><br/>

-4.3 This will display your the Kubeflow login screen inside a tab within the Cloud9 environment.
-Click the detach icon located next to the“Browser” button in the right corner of the tab to open the Kubeflow dashboard in a separate browser window.
+4.3 This will display the Kubeflow login screen inside a tab within the Cloud9 environment.
+Click the detach icon located next to the “Browser” button in the right corner of the tab to open the Kubeflow dashboard in a separate browser tab.

 <center><img src="img/dex_login.png" width="80%"/></center><br/><br/>

+If the Kubeflow dashboard fails to open in a separate browser tab, go to the troubleshooting section at the end of this page.

 4.4 Enter the default credentials (user@example.com / 12341234) to log in to your Kubeflow instance.